Roger Kaiser

 Roger Allen Kaiser (born February 23, 1939) is an American retired basketball player and coach.
 Kaiser was a two-time All-American player at Georgia Tech and won four NAIA national championships as a coach at West Georgia College (now the University of West Georgia) and Life University.
-Kaiser is now the athletic director at Mt.
-Bethel Christian Academy in Marietta, Georgia.
+Kaiser was the athletic director at Mt.
+Bethel Christian Academy in Marietta, Georgia until his retirement in 2014.

 Playing career

 Roger Kaiser was a 1957 Indiana All-Star player for the Dale (High School) Golden Aces of Dale, Indiana and played collegiately at Georgia Tech for head coach John "Whack" Hyder.

-Roger started on the Dale High varsity for 4 seasons, leading the Golden Aces to a record of 71-24; 2 Sectional titles and 2 PAC championships.
+Roger started on the Dale High varsity for 4 seasons, leading the Golden Aces to a record of 71–24; 2 Sectional titles and 2 PAC championships.
 He scored a total of 1,549 points without the benefit of the 3-point shot.

 Kaiser led the Southeastern Conference in scoring in both 1960 and 1961, and led the Yellow Jackets to their first NCAA tournament berth in 1960.
 Kaiser was named a consensus All-American in both 1960 and 1961; he was named the Southeastern Conference MVP in 1961 and was selected as an All-Southeastern Conference player in 1960 and 1961.
 He finished his Yellow Jacket career with 1,628 points.
 Kaiser also lettered in baseball at Georgia Tech.

 Georgia Tech retired his number 21 in 1961 and inducted him into their Hall of Fame in 1966.